isl-org/Open3D/README.md

 Open3D is an open-source library that supports rapid development of software that deals with 3D data.
 The Open3D frontend exposes a set of carefully selected data structures and algorithms in both C++ and Python.
 The backend is highly optimized and is set up for parallelization.
 We welcome contributions from the open-source community.

-If you use Open3D in an academic project, please cite our paper:
+Please cite our work if you use Open3D.
 ```
 @article{Zhou2018,
 	author    = {Qian-Yi Zhou and Jaesik Park and Vladlen Koltun},